Skip navigation

 The topic is complex and multifaceted, influenced by cultural, social, and economic factors.
 Despite a growing awareness and concern about gendered violence and abuse, changing public and professional perceptions that lead to better outcomes for victim-survivors remains slow.

-This conference will focus on how research and organisational policies on gendered violence and abuse are, and can be, used to bring about changes to practice, delivering better outcomes for victim-survivors.
+This one-day in-person conference will focus on how research and organisational policies on gendered violence and abuse are, and can be, used to bring about changes to practice, delivering better outcomes for victim-survivors.

 It will explore the complex relationships between research, policy and practice and will address in relation to gendered violence and abuse questions such as: